 - It improves your coordination for every-day activities.

 The good news with the core is no matter how good or bad it is, it will start to work correctly very quickly on the right program!
 The body is just about the laziest ‘machine’ around!
 It is always striving to find the easiest, most efficient way of performing every task it does to conserve energy.
 As soon as we start to re-educate the core and your neurological system on how it should move/work it will happily take the correct way as it is the easiest way.
 Giving you a healthier, happier body!

 Lastly I assess all the Primal Patterns; the fundamental movements that we all need to aptly survive life.
 There are seven movements that I test – Squat, Lunge, Bend, Twist, Push, Pull and Gait.
-Even those that don’t visit a gym, or class themselves as doing exercise, perform these patterns every day so it is important to see what is going on in each of these.
+Even those that don’t visit a gym, or class themselves as doing exercise perform each of these patterns every day so it is important to see what is going on in each of these.